spockwangs/spockwangs.github.com/_posts/2011-01-31-cpp-object-model.md

 table slots.
 Each virtual function is associated with an index of the table, which is never changed in the inheritance hierarchy and is known at compile time.
-First the pointer must be adjusted to point to the subobject of the class in which the called virtual function is declared (see [nscall](#nscall) for how to do the adjustment).
+First the pointer must be adjusted to point to the subobject of the class in which the called virtual function is declared (see [Call non-static member functions](#nscall) for how to do the adjustment).
 Then the virtual pointer can be found through the adjusted pointer and the address of the virtual function can be found by indexing the virtual table.

 The second task is passing an appropriate `this` pointer, which the actually called virtual function expects to receive.
 The compiler does not